AymericAstaing/imagecompressor_epitech/README.md

 From a file listing all the pixels of the image with their position and color, the algo regroup them into a given number of clusters, according to their colors.

+to build:

+	- make/ make re

 to launch:

-- make/ make re
 	- find bellow help file (see also with./imageCompressor -h)

 	USAGE: ./imageCompressor n e IN